nav272/Port-Scanning/README.md

 # Port-Scanning
 ### TCP and UDP port scanning is a method of determining what applications a host is running
---

 TCP and UDP port scanning is a method of determining what applications a host is running.
-I developed 2 Python programs using the SCAPY module to scan TCP and UDP ports on the external router rtr in VLAB.
+I developed 2 Python programs using the **SCAPY** module to scan TCP and UDP ports on the external router rtr in VLAB.

 For TCP, I scaned all the ports from 0 to 100.
 I collected the responses and sort